Lung Cancer Screening & Prevention

 Many individuals have a family history of lung disease, or have been exposed to substances such as smoke, asbestos, or even dust from the World Trade Center.
-It is important that they receive screening for lung diseases, and that after initial screening, that any abnormalities are followed up appropriately.
+It is important that they receive screening for lung diseases, and after initial screening, that any abnormalities are followed up appropriately.
 Lung cancer screening with computed tomography (CT) helps to detect lung cancer at an early stage when it can be removed completely and cured.

 On the other hand, it is not uncommon for a patient to have a CT scan for another reason that detects a lung tumor incidentally.
 Because some tumors do spread and become deadly, assessment and monitoring of any suspicious lesion is critical.
 Abnormalities must be monitored diligently so that lesions requiring intervention can be treated earlier rather than later.
 The High-Risk Lung Assessment Program at NewYork-Presbyterian Hospital/Columbia University Medical Center has established a highly refined process to do this in a very efficient manner.